Out There Learning: Critical Reflections on Off-Campus Study Programs, edited by Deborah Curran, Cameron Owens, Helga Thorson, and Elizabeth Vibert

 Along with impact on places and communities and on how students and instructors assume their place in the world when making contact with the Other together, the question of transformative potential is sure to remain central in off-campus programming and require more intentional longitudinal studies.
 If we accept that “transformative learning” cannot be scheduled, curated, nor prescribed as a given outcome, we may free ourselves from the danger of using it as a simple veneer.
 This would allow us to fully thrive on the possibility of place, relational opportunities, and an effective “emplacement” of teaching and learning that is pivotal in approaching the world’s complexities away from mere consumption of culture.

 Hélène B. Ducros holds a PhD (geography) and JD (law) from the University of North Carolina at Chapel Hill.
 Her research focuses on place-making and heritage-making, as well as people’s relationships with cultural landscapes.
-At the Council for European Studies, she is EuropeNow’s Jean Monnet Chair of Research and Pedagogy and co-chairs the Critical European Studies Research Network (@CESCritEuro).
+At the Council for European Studies, she is EuropeNow’s Chair of Research and Pedagogy and co-chairs the Critical European Studies Research Network (@CESCritEuro).
 She has experience administering, leading, and teaching in off-campus study and service learning programs abroad and domestically, as well as in training “out there learning” instructors on innovative place-based pedagogies.
-As International Programs Specialist, she spends part of her time participating in the internationalization effort of the College of Engineering at North Carolina State University.
+As Director of Global Programs, she spends part of her time in charge of the internationalization effort at a local College of Engineering.

 Out There Learning: Critical Reflections on Off-Campus Study Programs